Our changing society – your chance to play a role

 – have an interest in learning from your experience in the US and be capable of putting to effect in NZ, relevant lessons learned.

-A fellowship valued at up to NZ$30,000 is offered in 2018 (for an award start date in 2019).
+A fellowship valued at up to NZ$30,000 was offered in 2019 (for an award start date in 2020).
 New Zealand Harkness Fellowships are intended to contribute towards travel costs (international and domestic), accommodation and per diem expenses.
 The funds are not intended for the purchase of equipment or any other research costs.
 Additional costs, in excess of NZ$30,000, must be met by the Fellow and/or their New Zealand employer.

 A basic health benefit plan covering a maximum of US$50,000 per sickness or injury.

-The period of your award is a minimum of eight weeks and a maximum of twelve weeks with a 2019 award start date as negotiated with the Harkness Fellowship Trust NZ;
+– The period of your award is a minimum of eight weeks and a maximum of twelve weeks with an award start date as negotiated with the NZ Harkness Fellowship Trust;

 – You must travel on a NZ passport, and US immigration documentation must be completed from within New Zealand;